Important Information Regarding Coronavirus

 - Pap, STD testing, birth control, Plan B for purchase, condoms free of charge.

-- Rapid strep, mono, pregnancy, flu and urine testing
+- Rapid strep, mono, pregnancy, flu, COVID-19 testing, urine testing

 - Small surgical procedures; suturing, incision and drainage, toenail removal, etc.